 My search for providers who understand both chiropractic and mainstream medicine.
 Although my injury didn’t turn out to be serious, I never got an exact explanation from anyone about my symptoms.
 Part of the problem was that none of the people treating me were familiar with chiropractic adjustments.
 That’s when I decided to seek out people who’d had training in both areas.

-My meeting with a Primary Spine Specialist (who doesn’t believe in SI joint dysfunction!).
+My meeting with a Primary Spine Provider (who doesn’t believe in SI joint dysfunction!).